GabrielAlmeidaFlores/AWS-Certified-Associate/API & API Gateway In-Depth/README.md

 API Gateway supports two main types of throttling:

-- Per-client throttling: Limits requests per API key or IAM user.
+- **Per-client throttling**: Limits requests per API key or IAM user.
-- Global throttling: Sets a general limit on API requests to prevent system overload.
+- **Global throttling**: Sets a general limit on API requests to prevent system overload.

 These settings include:

-- Rate limit: The maximum number of requests per second.
+- **Rate limit**: The maximum number of requests per second.
-- Burst limit: The maximum number of requests allowed in a short burst.
+- **Burst limit**: The maximum number of requests allowed in a short burst.

 #### Usage Plans & API Keys